12142020-dotnet-uta/P1_ThogphanhDuangboudda/README.md

 ## Features

-List of features ready
+* Users can create account
 * Sign in, sign out
 * Place order, view order histories by earliest, latest, cheapest, and by most expensive.
 * Suggesting products to users, when they login
-* Select store they want to order
+* Select a store where they want to order
 * Checkout

 To-do list: